apollographql/apollo-server/docs/source/schema/schema.md

 ```

 Not only does this facilitate passing the `PostAndMediaInput` type around within our schema, it also provides a basis for annotating fields with descriptions that are automatically exposed by GraphQL-enabled tools:
+FIXME this is also not a super compelling argument for input objects because field arguments can have descriptions (there's even an example of that below)

 ```graphql
 input PostAndMediaInput {